 Orthopedic Physical Therapy Residency

-The Mary Free Bed Rehabilitation Hospital Orthopedic Residency offers advanced clinical training in outpatient orthopedic physical therapy, delivered in a dynamic environment of professional mentorship, clinical excellence, research, and education.
+The Mary Free Bed Rehabilitation Orthopedic Physical Therapy Residency offers advanced clinical training in outpatient orthopedic physical therapy, delivered in a dynamic environment of professional mentorship, clinical excellence, research, and education.
+It provides an opportunity for a clinician to expand their clinical skills in orthopedics by treating patients in three rotations.

 This post-professional residency program, built on the latest Description of Residency Practice: Orthopedics (DRP) from the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE), provides a unique opportunity for graduates of accredited physical therapy programs to specialize and advance their careers.